hbctraining/Intro-to-bulk-RNAseq/README.md

 ### Description

-This repository has teaching materials for a 3-day **Introduction to bulk RNA-sequencing data analysis** workshop.
+This repository has teaching materials for a 3-day **Introduction to bulk RNA-seq: From reads to count matrix** workshop.
 This workshop focuses on teaching basic computational skills to enable the effective use of an high-performance computing environment to implement an RNA-seq data analysis workflow.
 In addition to running the RNA-seq workflow from FASTQ files to count data using Salmon, the workshop covers best practice guidelines for RNA-seq experimental design and data organization/management.

 > **Pre-requisite for this workshop:** The *Basic Data Skills* [Shell for Bioinformatics](https://hbctraining.github.io/Shell-for-bioinformatics/) workshop or a working knowledge of the command line and cluster computing.